-The tables and calculations above assume no exercise of outstanding options or warrants because no options or warrants will be exercisable prior to 90 days after the consummation of this offering.
-As of May 10, 2004, there were 1,856,837 shares of our common stock issuable upon exercise of outstanding options at an exercise price of \$20.00 per share and 750,000 shares of our common stock issuable upon exercise of outstanding warrants at an exercise price of \$.01 per share.
-See "Management-Director and Executive Officer Compensation -Long Term Equity Incentive Plan," and "Description of Capital Stock."
+The tables and calculations above (other than the last table above) assume no exercise of outstanding options.
+None of these options will be exercisable prior to 90 days after the consummation of this offering.
+As of June 1, 2004, there were 1,856,837 shares of our common stock issuable upon exercise of outstanding options at an exercise price of \$20.00 per share.
+See "Management-Director and Executive Officer Compensation-Long Term Equity Incentive Plan."